numerica-ideas/community/algorithms/combinations.md

 **Challenge**: https://leetcode.com/problems/combinations/description/.

 **Solution**:
-The code provided below is a JavaScript implementation of the "combine" function, which generates all possible combinations of numbers from 1 to n with length k.
+The code provided below is a JavaScript implementation of the "combine" function, which generates all possible combinations of numbers from `1` to `n` with length `k`.

 **Sample Code**:
 ```javascript